After School Snacks

 - Melt butter in a large saucepan over medium heat.
 Stir in brown sugar and vanilla.
 Mix in the oats.
-Cook over low heat 2 to 3 minutes, or until ingredients are well blended.
+Cook over low heat for 2 to 3 minutes or until ingredients are well blended.
 Press half of the mixture into the bottom of the prepared pan.
 Reserve the other half for topping.

 - Meanwhile, melt chocolate chips and peanut butter in a small heavy saucepan over low heat, stirring frequently until smooth.
 Pour the chocolate mixture over the crust in the pan, and spread evenly with a knife or the back of a spoon.

 - Crumble the remaining oat mixture over the chocolate layer, pressing in gently.
-Cover and refrigerate 2 to 3 hours or overnight.
+Cover and refrigerate for 2 to 3 hours or overnight.
 Bring to room temperature before cutting into bars.